sgnoohc/VVVNanoLooper/README.md

 Note that ```getBranchLazy``` used to access the variables that was defined to determine how the histogram will be filled.

+N.B.
+There is ```getBranchLazy``` and ```getBranch```.
+If ```getBranch``` is used and the variable was not set before calling and trying to access, RooUtil will throw an error. (see below the debug tip section for example.)

 ##### Note on common variables that would be shared across different channels

 If some variables, histograms, or event selections need to run for all categories, then they should be implemented in ```Common``` equivalent area.

+Currently in the ```Begin/Process/Terminate_Common.cc/h``` file, a simple muon/electron selection is defined.

+The POG Iso MVA electron WP 90% and medium POG muon ID is implemented.

+Take a look there to get an idea how things may work.

 #### Process